aajfranklin/Click-And-Roll/README.md

 #### MVP

 - [x] Fetch player names from api and store locally on first use
-- [ ] Cache most recently viewed player(s) and do not repeat API call if player is in cache
+- [x] Store most recently viewed player id and do not repeat API call if user scrolls over same player

 #### Other

 - [ ] Explore possible time-savings for mutation observer implementation to reduce slow down on complex pages
+- [ ] Store number of times each player has been viewed, store stats of most viewed players

 ### Fixes